Duplicate Management

 The current experience was seen as inaccurate and untrustworthy

 At the start of the project, Affinity already offered a duplicate manager that allowed users to merge duplicate people and companies.
 However, the experience was falling way short of customer expectations and was perceived as untrustworthy.
-In a survey, participants rated the current Duplicate Manager 1.6 out of 5 for usefulness.
+In a survey, participants rated the current duplicate manager 1.6 out of 5 for usefulness.

-Improving the duplicate manager had become one of the most requested features with more than 100+ customers submitting feedback citing duplicate-related frustrations.
+Improving the duplicate manager had become one of the most requested features with more than 100+ customers submitting feedback citing frustrations.

 Sample project image